boolean-wang/git_study/learngit/readme.md

-git is a version controller system git is free software
+git is a distribute version controller git is a free software